Asheville City Market Returns to North Market Street!

 Apply to Be a Vendor

-To apply for the 2022 regular season of Asheville City Market (April 2-Dec.
-17, 2022), please fill out the application by clicking here.
-Applications after March 1, 2022, will be reviewed on a rolling basis.
-Details are included in the application.
+To apply to be a vendor for the Winter Season of Asheville City Market (January 6 – March 30, 2024), please fill out the application by clicking here.
+Applications sent in after October 26, 2023 will be reviewed on a rolling basis.
 If you have any questions, please contact the market manager at (828) 348-0340, acm@asapconnections.org.